 Continue reading “Exploring Incarceration: Women and the ‘Pains of Imprisonment’.”

 Content Warning – The following post contains information regarding issues related to sexual violence which may be triggering to survivors.

 Having featured prominently across the collective consciousness of Western news media over the summer of 2017, the plight of the displaced and stateless Rohingya has reached a crescendo of global support in recent months.
-A relatively small ethno-religious group that emerged mid-way through the 9th century out of an area now known as Rakhine State in Northwest Myanmar (Safdar, 2015), the Rohingya have been victim to a documented campaign of state-perpetrated abuse and discrimination since the fall of British colonialism (Wade, 2017, 19).
-Whilst the recent rise in awareness of this historical misconduct is no doubt a positive development for a people who have experienced numerous atrocities at the hands of a contriving and vicious military junta since it’s rapid rise to power in 1962, such advancement may ring hollow amongst these survivors, given that Myanmar’s freshly instated democratic government seems to have inherited a disdain and antipathy for the Rohingya as was once demonstrated by their autocratic predecessors.
+A relatively small ethno-religious group that emerged mid-way through the 9th century out of an area now known as Rakhine State in Northwest Myanmar (Safdar, 2015), the Rohingya have been victim to a documented campaign of state-perpetrated abuse and discrimination (Wade, 2017, 19).
+Whilst the recent rise in awareness of this historical misconduct is undoubtedly a positive development for a people who have experienced numerous atrocities at the hands of a contriving and vicious military junta since it’s rapid rise to power in 1962, such advancement may ring hollow amongst these survivors, given that Myanmar’s freshly instated democratic government seems to have inherited a disdain and antipathy for the Rohingya as was once demonstrated by their autocratic predecessors.
 Indeed, it is estimated that, as a result of recent persecution, more than a million Rohingya are currently living outside of Myanmar as migrants or refugees (Equal Rights Trust, 2014, 13), with roughly 400,000 having been forced into displacement in the last four months alone (Al Jazeera, 2017).

 Continue reading “The Forgotten Cause of Rohingya Women.”